cies/resume/README.md

 # terms of sharing

-feel free to copy (fork!) it, because this is `Creative Common Attribution Share-Alike 3.0` licensed.
+feel free to copy it, or even better fork(!) it, because the LaTeX source code of this project is [GPLv3](http://www.gnu.org/licenses/quick-guide-gplv3.html) licensed.

+the text of my resume [CC-NC-ND](http://creativecommons.org/licenses/by-nc-nd/3.0/) licensed.